AfricasTalkingLtd/africastalking-java/doc/ANDROID.md

 [ ![Download](https://api.bintray.com/packages/africastalking/android/com.africastalking/images/download.svg) ](https://bintray.com/africastalking/android/com.africastalking/_latestVersion)

+**Important**: Checkout the [android repo](https://github.com/AfricasTalkingLtd/africastalking-android) for more information on how to use Africa's Talking APIs in your Android project. [https://github.com/AfricasTalkingLtd/africastalking-android](https://github.com/AfricasTalkingLtd/africastalking-android)

 The Android SDK simplifies the integration of Africa's Talking APIs into your Android apps.
 For better security, the SDK is split into two components: A **server** module that stores API keys, SIP credentials and other secrets.
 And a **client** module that runs in your app.
 This client module gets secrets from the server component (via RPC), and uses them to interact with the various APIs.

-For instance, to send an SMS, the client with request a token from the server; The server will use it's API key to request a token from Africa's Talking on behalf of the client.
+For instance, to send an SMS, the client with request a token from the server; The server will use its API key to request a token from Africa's Talking on behalf of the client.
 It will then forward the token to the client which will use it to request the SMS API to send a text.
 All in a split second!

 ### Usage